Types of Elevators: Hydraulic, Traction, and MRL Explained

 Disadvantages:

-MRL elevators are the space-saving solution that building owners love.
-Think of MRLs as compact all-in-one printers – they pack all the functionality into a smaller footprint through clever integration.
+The MRL elevator is the space-saving solution that building owners love.
+Think of MRLs as compact all-in-one printers: they pack all the functionality into a smaller footprint through clever integration.

-How they work: Elevator motor mounted within the hoistway rather than in a separate elevator machine room.
+How they work: The elevator motor is mounted within the hoistway rather than in a separate elevator machine room.
+A machine room less elevator uses traction technology but eliminates the dedicated penthouse space entirely.

 Specifications: